TERREMEMBER/znbase/docs/content/v2.1/architecture/concepts/universe.md

 showAsideToc: true
 ---

-A YugabyteDB universe is a group of nodes (VMs, physical machines, or containers) that collectively function as a resilient and scalable distributed database.
+A ZNbaseDB universe is a group of nodes (VMs, physical machines, or containers) that collectively function as a resilient and scalable distributed database.

 {{< note title="Note" >}}